-In situations where there are as many as ten potential opportunities in the market for the candidate (i.e. active jobs), the recruiter may submit the candidate to as few as two or three of those jobs under the belief that the candidate is most likely to be a "fit" at these firms.
-Cougar know their market and are highly selective with their candidates and the firms they submit them to.
+In situations where there are as many as ten potential opportunities in the market for the candidate (i.e., active jobs) the recruiter may submit the candidate to as little as two or three jobs under the belief that the candidate is most likely to be a "fit" at these firms.
+The Cougar knows their market and is highly selective with their candidates and the firms they submit them to.

 It bears noting that this is the most typical method of recruiting and placement among recruiters nationally.
-The reason for this is because it works.
-Cougar Recruiting Examined
+The reason for this is due to the fact that it works.

+B. Cougar Recruiting Examined

-The Cougar's method of recruiting and placement is based on having a very strong focus.
+The Cougar's method of recruiting and placement is based upon having a very strong focus.
 This focus has both its advantages and disadvantages.

-The Advantages
+1. The Advantages.

-The advantages of the Cougar's method of recruiting and placement are: (i) They make placements other recruiters are unlikely to make (and learn about jobs first);
+The advantages of the Cougar's method of recruiting and placement are:

+(i) They make placements other recruiters would likely not make (and learn about jobs first);

 A Cougar forms a very strong relationship with hiring authorities.
-This is the nature of the Cougar and in most cases the Cougar is simply not comfortable working for hiring organizations he or she does not have a very close relationship with.
+This is the nature of the Cougar and in most cases the Cougar is simply not comfortable working for hiring organizations it does not have a very close relationship with.
 As a consequence, the openings that a Cougar has are all real openings where the hiring organization has a definite need.